Skip to flight searchSkip to main content

 What if passengers or staff become annoyed?

-Airlines have a legal commitment to offering you with equal service as long as your tics don't create a serious issue for other passengers.
+Airlines have a legal commitment to offering you equal service as long as your tics don't create a serious issue for other passengers.
 Other passengers feeling annoyed or frustrated is not classed as an excuse to discriminate against you.
 If your tics led to physical contact with another passenger, this may mean that you'll be told you cannot fly unless you could be seated separately or with people you know.